Shantanu-Ruhela/sql_retail_sale_p1/Readme.md

   AND quantiy >= 4;
 Insight: Identifies bulk purchases in specific categories.

-Q.3: Category Performance Analysis sql
--- Total sales per category
+Q.3: Write a SQL query to calculate the total sales (total sale) for each category.
 SELECT category,
        SUM(total_sale) AS Total_Sales,
        COUNT(*) AS Total_Orders